QRussia/bronze-qiskit-russian-edition/README.md

 (Please check the notebook "Credits" for the other contributors.)
 Starting from July 7, 2019, Bronze has been on a public gitlab repository and it is expected to have contributions from public as well.

-By November 2019, Bronze and its different versions have been used in 24 two-day or three-day long workshops:
+By March 8, 2020, Bronze and its different versions have been used in 30 two-day or three-day long workshops:

 [The updated list of Workshop/Bronze](http://qworld.lu.lv/index.php/workshop-bronze/#list)

 ## Silver & Gold

-Silver is expected to be available by January 2019.
+Silver is expected to be available by May 2019.

 We use [QPool2019](https://gitlab.com/qkitchen/qpool2019) for preparing our materials.

-The interested people are welcome to particpate.
+The interested people are welcome to participate.
 (Please check the README file of QPool2019.)

 ## Installation